toncoinpool/stratum-miner/README.md

 - `wallet`: `string` - Your ton mining wallet
 - `binary`: `string` - Mining binary from `bin` folder which should be used for solving jobs

-## Stratum

-Ton Coin Pool is based on [Stratum protocol](https://github.com/aeternity/protocol/blob/master/STRATUM.md), so any mining software can be used with it.

-### Stratum websocket endpoints
+## Ton Coin Pool endpoints

 Ton Coin Pool supports 3 mining modes: `solo`, `pps`, `pplns`.

 - [ `solo`: `wss://solo.toncoinpool.io` ] 0% comission pool, you will recieve rewards right from `giver`.
 Same as mining directly without any pool's software, but without need of any `lightserver` installed and with fancy online statistics for your rigs :)
 - [ `pps` ]: Under construction
 - [ `pplns` ]: Under construction

+## Stratum

+Ton Coin Pool is based on [Stratum protocol](https://github.com/aeternity/protocol/blob/master/STRATUM.md), so any mining software can be used with it.

 ### Protocol flow example